jfrog/jfrog-vso-extension/overview.md

+## <span style="color:red">Deprecation Notice</span>
+This extension has been deprecated and is no longer maintaned.
+To continue using Artifactory with VSTS, we recommend using the new JFrog Artifactory Extension.
+Get the new extension [here](https://marketplace.visualstudio.com/items?itemName=JFrog.jfrog-artifactory-vsts-extension).
+To facilitate switching from the old extension to the new one, both extensions can be installed and run concurrently in your VSTS environment.

+</br></br>
 JFrog Artifactory, Universal Artifact Repository, offers advanced artifact management for .NET  development on Visual Studio Team Services with NuGet, Maven, and any other package format.

 [Learn more](https://www.jfrog.com/artifactory)